GluuFederation/docs-ce-prod/docs/source/authn-guide/passport.md

 Next, attempt to use one of the social login options you've configured.
 If your setup is correct, you'll be prompted for authentication at the external provider and, after successfully authenticating, will be redirected back to oxTrust as an authenticated user.

 !!!
-Note:
+Note
     Once you have supplied login credentials at an external provider, you won't be prompted for authentication again until your session expires or you explicitly log out of the external provider.

 If you get an error page like the one below, for example, double check your configuration and Internet access.